divponda/divponda.github.io/README.md

 I believe in the power of technology to make lives better and bring ideas to life.
 Over the years, I've been fortunate to work on exciting projects like:

-- **Juicy Jams**: A sensory educational toy that turns fruits into musical instruments, blending engineering with creativity.
+- **Juicy Jams**: A sensory educational toy that turns fruits into musical instruments, blending engineering with creativity – [Live Demo Here](https://drive.google.com/file/d/165B5rpaZwRHzaQOktck4hmjWQA2KSukU/view)
 - **Quotr**: An AI-powered app for automating event quoting, built with GPT and APIs to connect users with local businesses seamlessly.
 - **Portfolio Volatility Predictor**: A neural network model for financial forecasting, where we optimized trading strategies and built a robust understanding of portfolio management.